 Your child gets fearful or anxious.
 Should you be worried?
 Learn what you can do to help your child manage anxiety.

 Research explains how to help children cope after hearing about mass shootings.

 Throughout history, most Americans have not supported refugee resettlement stateside.
 Studies tell us why we should or shouldn't listen to them.

 Anthony Bourdain's mother said, "He is absolutely the last person in the world I would have ever dreamed would do something like this."
 How can we tell if our children are at risk?

-Katherine Nguyen Williams, Ph.D., is the Director of Strategic Development and Clinical Innovations at Rady Children's Hospital–San Diego and Associate Clinical Professor of Psychiatry at UC San Diego.
+Katherine Nguyen Williams, Ph.D., is the Director of Strategic Development and Clinical Innovations at Rady Children's Hospital–San Diego and a Clinical Professor of Psychiatry at UC San Diego.